Healthy You - Every Day

 Image

-“While many people think of cancer as an adult disease, it can affect kids as well,” says pediatric hematologist oncologist Jacob Troutman, DO, with Lehigh Valley Reilly Children’s Hospital.
-“The good news is that childhood cancer is rare, and over the past 50 years, cancer death rates in children and adolescents have decreased significantly due to advances in treatment.”
+“While many people think of cancer as an adult disease, it can affect kids as well,” says Jacob Troutman, DO, pediatric hematologist oncologist with Lehigh Valley Reilly Children’s Hospital.
+“The good news is that childhood cancer is rare, and survival rates have improved dramatically over the past 50 years thanks to advances in treatment.”

 To raise awareness, Dr. Troutman shares answers to common questions about childhood cancer below:

-• Leukemia, which affects the blood and bone marrow
+• Leukemia, which affects the cells of the blood and bone marrow

 • Brain and spinal cord tumors

-“In most instances, we don't know why a child develops cancer,” Dr. Troutman says.
-“Even if we don’t know the cause, the most important thing is that the medical community has gotten really good at treating these cases.”
+“In most instances, we don’t know why a child develops cancer,” Dr. Troutman says.
+“Even without knowing the cause, the important thing is that treatments continue to improve, and outcomes are better than ever.”

-While symptoms vary depending on the type of cancer, some of the most common include:
+Symptoms vary depending on the type of cancer, but common warning signs include:

 • Fatigue